- Home

 Having chemotherapy

-Chemotherapy is usually administered into a vein through a drip (intravenously).
+How chemotherapy is given | Chemotherapy is usually given through a drip into a vein (intravenously).
 The drugs travel through the bloodstream and reach the entire body.
-This is known as systemic chemotherapy.
+This is known as systemic chemotherapy. |

-You will usually have chemotherapy during day visits to your hospital or treatment centre.
-Each session may last for several hours followed by a rest period of several weeks.
+Chemotherapy sessions and treatment cycles | You will usually have chemotherapy during day visits to your hospital or treatment centre.
+Each session may last for several hours and be followed by a rest period of several weeks.
 Together, the session and rest period are called a cycle.
-You will probably have up to six cycles.
-However, the length and timing of the treatment and rest days of each cycle may vary.
+You will probably have up to 6 cycles.
+However, the length and timing of the treatments and rest days of each cycle may vary from person to person. |

 Side effects of chemotherapy